-Beyond the Bell supports young people to be engaged with education from birth to young adulthood.
+Beyond the Bell works with local partners and agencies to support children and young people to be engaged with education from birth to young adulthood.
 We view educational attainment as a continuum from 0-19 and innovate at every stage to give our young people the best life opportunities.

-Beyond the Bell supports young people to thrive by:
+Beyond the Bell supports children and young people to thrive by:

-Supporting Social and Emotional Wellbeing so that young people are resilient and well connected.
+Supporting Social and Emotional Wellbeing so that children and young people are resilient and well connected.

 Increasing access to services and pathways to Support Disadvantaged Young People to engage in education.

-Beyond the Bell works to bring the many stakeholders in the Great South Coast who are involved in the delivery of programs, services and education to improve outcomes for our young people together.
-Coordinating our efforts and developing a mutually reinforcing plan of action means that together we can change support our young people to thrive.
+Beyond the Bell works to bring the many stakeholders in the Great South Coast who are involved in the delivery of programs, services and education to improve outcomes for our children and young people together.
+Coordinating our efforts and developing a mutually reinforcing plan of action means that together we can enable our children and young people to thrive in education.

 THEORY OF CHANGE